marlls1989/ascend-freepdk45/README.md

 //    Ney Laert Vilar Calazans <br>
 // Contact: ney.calazans@pucrs.br, marcos.sartori@acad.pucrs.br or gaph-l@lista.pucrs.br <br>

-This is a distribution for the ASCEnD-freePDK45 library, developed over the North Carolina State University (NCSU) open source predictive Process Design Kit (PDK) FreePDK 45nm bulk CMOS.
-The library devises supporting the design of asynchronous circuits.
+This is a distribution for the ASCEnD-freePDK45 library, developed over the North Carolina State University (NCSU) open source predictive Process Design Kit (PDK) FreePDK 45nm (bulk CMOS).
+The library supports the design of asynchronous circuits.
 ASCEnD stands for "Asynchronous Standard Cells for 'n' Designs".
-The asynchronous design templates supported by the library are several from the quasi-delay insensitive (QDI) class, mostly those based on the Null Convention Logic (NCL) paradigm.
-On top of this paradigm, the library developers propose, besides conventional NCL gates, an additional set of gates with behavior dual to NCL, the NCL+ (or NCLP) gates.
+The asynchronous design templates supported by the library are from the quasi-delay insensitive (QDI) class, all based on the Null Convention Logic (NCL) paradigm.
+On top of this paradigm, the library developers propose, besides conventional NCL gates, an additional set of gates with behavior dual to NCL, the NCL+ (or NCLP) gates [8].
 The library contains NCL gates as well as NCL+ gates and inverted versions of both these gate types (INCL and INCLP).

 ASCEnD-freePDK45 was designed as a stand-alone cell library.
 Although using the same PDK as the Silvaco 45nm Open Cell Library (previously called Nangate Open Cell Library, available at https://www.silvaco.com/products/nangate/FreePDK45_Open_Cell_Library/) these libraries are not compatible.